-In terms of landscaping the submission includes the planting of additional trees and the relocation of part of the existing hedgerow to create road visibility improvements and the required access.
+In terms of landscaping the submission includes the planting of additional trees and new hedgerows on the front and rear boundaries of the site.
 Landscaping is a reserved matter and therefore detailed proposals would be considered at a later date.

-Whilst the site would be visible from public vantage points including the public highway and the proposal would result in a visual change in comparison to the current agricultural use, taking into account the location opposite to existing dwellings within the area, that landscaping measures would reduce the visual impact and the proposed scale of one dwellings, it is considered that a satisfactory detailed design could come forward to reflect the overall character and appearance of the settlement and surrounding area.
+Whilst the site would be visible from public vantage points including the public highway and the proposal would result in a visual change in comparison to the current agricultural use, taking into account the location opposite to existing dwellings within the area, that landscaping measures would reduce the visual impact of the proposed dwelling on the surrounding area.
+The proposed dwelling will be sited adjacent to the recently approved dwelling under planning reference P/2017/0647 which will also help reduce the dwellings impact on the landscape.